 All new directors are issued with a letter of appointment detailing the role of the director and conditions for serving as a member of the board.
 A newly appointed director will undergo a formal induction programme to familiarise the incoming director with the group's operations, its business environment and significant matters relevant to the business.
 This includes meetings with business unit heads and members of senior management to understand their duties and responsibilities, as well as visits to stores and distribution centres.
+The constraints imposed by the Covid-19 pandemic and consequent lockdown have resulted in an amended induction process being deployed in respect of Mfundiso Njeke, who would otherwise have had visits to stores and distribution centres during April 2020.

-The board has taken note of public discussions, particularly in the investment community, relating to whether directors with long tenure on a particular board can be considered independent.
-While succession planning is a regular topic for discussion at board meetings, the board is presently satisfied that its directors who have long tenure remain independent.
+Succession planning remains a regular topic for discussion at board meetings.
+The board is presently satisfied that its directors who have long tenure remain independent.
 In addition, continuity of membership of the board is essential to the proper governance of Clicks Group, subject to performance and eligibility of directors for re-election; and the company derives extensive benefit from the depth of knowledge of the business and consistent approach to the strategy of the business that having long-serving directors brings.
-Clicks Group will appoint strong, suitably qualified new independent nonexecutive directors from time to time to ensure that independent, fresh and critical thinking is maintained at board level.
+Clicks Group will appoint strong, suitably qualified new independent non-executive directors from time to time to ensure that independent, fresh and critical thinking is maintained at board level.
 The remuneration and nominations committee bears primary responsibility for reviewing succession plans for the board's membership.
 Leadership development within the group could provide future candidates for the board.
 The retirement age for executive directors is 63.
 There is no prescribed retirement age for directors.

 The members of the board are experienced directors, with knowledge of corporate governance and their responsibilities to the company.
 Mentorship of directors is in the circumstances not required.
 Directors also have access to a range of internal and external resources to advise them on regulatory and governance matters and to respond to ad hoc queries.
 They receive briefings at audit and risk committee and board meetings on changes in regulation applicable to the business of the company (including the JSE Listings Requirements and accounting standards and policies) and changes in the environment in which the company operates, as well as changes in the risk profile of the company.
-Following the publication of King IV in 2016 the board has made changes to its practices in relation to governance in the company to ensure that it meets the standards set out in King IV.
-These changes have included refreshing various governing documents such as the board charter, and constituting board committees such that they meet the prescriptions of King IV, the JSE Listings Requirements and the Companies Act, 2008.